tigerlegab/react-router/README.md

 ## Hooks

-* `useLocation` - Listens to location changes and returns the current location data.
+* `useBrowserLocation` - Listens to location changes and returns the current location data.
-* `useLocationStatus` - Listens to location status changes and returns the current location status.
+* `useNavigationStatus` - Listens to location status changes and returns the current location status.
 Statuses are `pending` and `loaded`.

 ## Utils
 Functions that can also be used outside of react.